 Trips like these are so special and something we make a priority with our time and budget.
 It’s not easy to get away.
 It takes a lot of planning to leave the kids with great aunts and grandparents.
 The kids get off their normal routine, they eat too much sugar and probably watch too much TV in our absence.
 But to us, so worth it to reconnect, enjoy some grown-up conversation, and partake in adult-friendly activities.

-We try to do a local night away in the winter –NYC, Atlantic City, and the North Fork of Long Island have been favorite overnight destinations.
+We try to do a local night away in the winter –NYC, Atlantic City, Borgata or the North Fork of Long Island have been favorite overnight destinations.
 In the warmer months we try to do a longer (3-4 night) trip — and always to Las Vegas.

 hover over image to PIN for later

 Most of our traveling is done in short bursts, and this is my first post (hopefully of many) in my 48 Hours In… series.
 In place like Las Vegas, you can take thousands of 48-hour trips and still not hit all the awesome stuff there is to do.
+There are so many great things to do in Las Vegas!
 I will preface this by saying we were in Vegas for a little over 48 actual hours, but the idea here is to share with you some of the highlights on a short trip to Sin City.

 There are lots of great hotel options in Vegas.
 There are a few factors to consider when booking a room – such as cost, location (on or off the strip/uptown or downtown), and size (mega-resorts vs. smaller properties, or the increasingly popular boutique hotel).